Skip to main content

 Add the agent on top

 An AI watches the metrics on your schedule.
 When a line breaks, it pings the owner, drafts the diagnosis, and proposes the next move.
-It logs the outcome and learns which actions actually moved the number.
+It logs the outcome and learns which actions moved the number.

 Three common ways a prescriptive board works once the agent is on top of it.
 The detail differs per business, the pattern doesn't.